alexander-n8hgeg5e/dotfiles/README.md

  * Dep: best to run this with a special keyboard layout.
 I use a lets-split keyboard by wootpatoot that i customized for my needs.

        * The layout is similar to the keymap in my nlthr repo and is derived from it.

-        * key features of the layout:
+       * key features of the layout

                 * easy to learn

                 * never need your hands while typing.

                 * maximum movement is a bit rotation, but seldom needed

                 * usally only finge movement.

                 * no problems and no deseases from typing to much

                 * wheter you use vim or emacs or useing ctrl-whatever thousand times, -> nearly no fatigue of anything

         * wait some time , if i have spare time i will load it up to github